iframe-resizer/docs/src/content/docs/getting_started.md

 ## Parent page setup

-In this section we detail how to setup the parent page using the Vanilla JavaScipt version of iframe-resizer using.
+In this section we detail how to setup the parent page using the Vanilla JavaScipt version of _iframe-resizer_.
 The framework section of this guide details how to use _iframe-resizer_ with a range of popular frameworks and libraries.

 ### Install